centerionware/Jarvis/README.md

 # Jarvis

-Created in collaboration with Its_MS
+Created in collaboration with Deadcode

 * Jarvis.yaml - character file for oobabooga's webui to be finetuned for best responses.